 When traveling with a laptop, you’ll want to insure it.
 After all, it’s probably the most expensive individual piece of gear that you’re carrying.
 Having insurance gives you peace of mind.
 If your laptop gets stolen or broken, you can recover from the loss more easily if you were insured.

 Before buying travel insurance, make sure the policy you’re buying covers your laptop in the event of theft or damage.
 Some travel insurance companies are better than others.
-I like World Nomads travel insurance.
-For more info about them and a free quote, check out my travel insurance page.

 Before leaving for your trip, scan your laptop’s receipt and save it on your phone, to the cloud, and email it to yourself.
 You should also take a photo of your laptop and save it online.
 This way, you have proof to send to the insurance company if you need to use your travel insurance.

 If you don’t want to buy travel insurance or you already have a policy that doesn’t cover your laptop, you can buy an insurance policy specifically for your laptop or other electronic device.
-For some suggestions, check out this guide to laptop insurance.

 One thing to remember is that having travel insurance doesn’t automatically mean your laptop will be replaced if it gets lost or stolen.
 There is a very real chance that the insurance company will deny your claim.
 Particularly if you were traveling with a very high-end computer.
 After all, they are a business and will try to get out of paying for whatever they can.
 You’ll have a hard time getting $2500 out of an insurance company for a stolen laptop.
 Collecting insurance money on a $400 laptop may be easier.

 Before starting this blog, I never carried a laptop while traveling.
 My phone was good enough for all of my internet needs.
 When I needed to use a computer, I would go to an internet cafe.
 Back when hostels offered common computers, I just used those.